PEMF Therapy for Dogs: Ease Pain and Improve Movement

 Soft Tissue Wound Healing

-In animal studies, PEMF treatment has successfully supported tissue flap survival and enhanced vascularization, underscoring its potential in veterinary wound care [14].
+In animal studies, PEMF has helped tissue flaps survive and boosted vascular growth, showing promise for veterinary wound care [14].

 Psychiatric & Neurological Disorders

-Preliminary studies suggest that PEMF therapy could address unmet needs in psychiatric and neurological disorders, including stroke and Alzheimer's disease.
-Research in animals and early human trials indicate PEMF's ability to promote healing and reduce inflammation in brain tissues, offering potential therapeutic benefits.
+Early studies suggest PEMF therapy might help with psychiatric and neurological issues like stroke and Alzheimer’s.
+Research in animals and initial human trials show it can support healing and reduce brain inflammation.

-In veterinary medicine, PEMF therapy holds promise for managing mood and behavioral disorders in animals, though further research is needed to validate these findings [15].
+In veterinary care, PEMF could help manage mood and behavior problems in animals, but more research is needed to confirm this [15].

 symptom-of-dog-arthritis-increased-sleeping-or-lethargy